jeffreykegler/hoonlint/misc/whitespace.md

 For a joined SEMTIS, this implies that all elements after the first should be aligned two stops after the SEMTIS.
-For a split SEMTIS, this implies that all elements after the first should be aligned one stops after the SEMTIS.
+For a split SEMTIS, this implies that all elements after the first should be aligned one stop after the SEMTIS.

 All elements after the first should be preceded by a vertical gap.
 Comments should be aligned at the SEMTIS and with the first element.